sithcom255/ha-solax-setup-docs/docs/index.md

 ---
-title: Welcome to MkDocs
+title: Welcome to Solax with Home Assistant
 tags:
-  - test
+  - documentation
 ---

 Roamlink: [[about]] yourself.